navindasg/MLScholarlySearch/README.md

 # Steps to Run

 ## Ollama
 For this project I am using all local models.
-For embedding I am using Nomic-Text-Embed, for Vision I am using llava:13b, and for the LLM I am using deepseek-r1:32b.
+For embedding I am using Nomic-Text-Embed, for Vision I am using llava:13b, and for the LLM I am using gemma3:17b (highest ranking open source model across berkely LLM rankings as of 3/18/25) or phi4.

 ### Space requirements:
-Nomic:         ~300 MB
+Nomic :                   ~300 MB
-llava:         ~8 GB
+llava :                   ~8 GB
-deepseek:      ~20 GB
+gemma3:17b :              ~18 GB
+phi4 (optional) :         ~10 GB

 ### Specs:
 Running using: Apple Silicon M3 Max / 32 GB RAM.